Future-House/edison-client-docs/docs/phoenix_guidelines.md

-# Best Practices for Interacting with Phoenix
+# Best Practices for Interacting with Edison Molecules

-Phoenix is a chemistry-focused scientific agent.
-To get the most out of each Phoenix run, follow these guidelines for formulating effective queries:
+Edison Molecules is a chemistry-focused scientific agent.
+To get the most out of each Edison Molecules run, follow these guidelines for formulating effective queries:

 ## 1. Be specific about molecular inputs.
 When asking about molecules, provide explicit identifiers such as: